Tesla Powerwall 2 Review

 #1 LG Chem RESU6.5

-The RESU6.5 costs around $4,000 without an inverter.
+The RESU6.5 costs around $4,000 (in Europe, where it is more popular) without an inverter.
 Factoring that in, the cost prior to installation should be in the region of $6,000, putting it in the same ballpark as the Powerwall 2.
 In terms of capacity, the RESU6.5 holds 6.5 kWh.
 There is a larger model available – the RESU10, with 9.8 kWh – but it will set you back around $5,600, before accounting for the inverter.

 - Power output is 4.2 kW continuous and 4.6 kW peak, compared to 5.0 kW and 7.0 kW for the Powerwall 2